Eva Figes: Career

 She married John George Figes on 10 July 1954.
 The couple had two children: the writer Kate Figes (1957–2019), and the historian Orlando Figes.
 The marriage was dissolved by divorce in 1962.
 She met the German author Günter Grass in London and the two had a short romantic affair that turned into a lifelong friendship.

 In the 1960s, she was associated with an informal group of experimental British writers influenced by Rayner Heppenstall that included Stefan Themerson, Ann Quin, Alan Burns, and its informal leader, B. S. Johnson.
 Unger worked in publishing until 1967, when she became a full-time writer.

 Figes's best known work is Patriarchal Attitudes, a feminist polemic written in 1970, published one month before Germaine Greer's The Female Eunuch.
 The book argued that nurture rather than nature has shaped all secondary sex characteristics and considered why prominent female figures of the nineteenth century were ambivalent or hostile towards the feminist movement.

-Figes' novel, Light (1983), is an impressionistic portrait of a single day in the life of Claude Monet from sunrise to sunset.
+Figes' novel Light (1983) is an impressionistic portrait of a single day in the life of Claude Monet from sunrise to sunset.

+Figes' BBC 3 radio play, The True Tale of Margery Kempe (1985), dramatizes the life of the 15th-century English mystic and pilgrim Margery Kempe.